 - Chiropractic care that relieves aching or tense muscles, which helps you to relax and rest better throughout your stay

 Reach out for Help

 Addiction to either substance won’t get better by itself.
 Instead, it can result in far-reaching personal, professional, and health-related consequences.
 Now that you understand what fuels the methamphetamine vs amphetamine debate, isn’t it time to seek help?
-Reach out for help to the addiction specialists at Serenity House Detox by calling 866.516.8356 today.
+Reach out for help to the addiction specialists at Serenity House Detox & Recovery by calling 866.516.8356 today.
 Make the call.